First Nations, Métis and Inuit Bursary

 If you have applied for the bursary by November 15, 2022, you will be advised of your status by the beginning of January 2023.

 You will need to have a My Alberta Digital ID verified account to submit your application.
-Verifying your MADI account can take up to ten days.
+Verifying your MADI account can take up to two weeks.
 For more information on this scroll to the bottom of this page.

 To be considered for this bursary, all applications will need to be submitted through the new online application portal.